 Annealed Cable Lashing Wire

 Annealing is a heat treatment method that alters the mechanical properties of metals.
 The annealing process has three steps — recovery, recrystallization and grain growth.
-During this process, controlled heating and cooling relieves internal stresses and encourages the growth of new grains without pre-existing flaws.
-Some advantages of controlled annealing are:
+During the annealing process, controlled heating and cooling relieves internal stresses and encourages the growth of new grains without pre-existing flaws.
+Once the annealing process is complete, the metal has uniform grains and a range of beneficial properties.

-- Improved machinability from lower hardness.
+• Improved machinability from lower hardness.

-- Elimination of mechanical complications like cracking from residual stresses.
+• Elimination of mechanical complications like cracking from residual stresses.

-Bekaert is the leading provider of steel wire products for the grid in North America.
-When you choose Bekaert, you partner with the largest independent producer of steel wire products and solutions in the world.
 Besides our reputation as a market leader, we have the strongest sales support team in our industry.
 We support our complete portfolio of quality steel wire and other pole line hardware with unmatched customer service.
 As one of our clients, you'll enjoy industry-leading technical expertise, competitive pricing and short lead times.
+We are your single resource for steel wire products.

 Connect with Bekaert for more information about our capabilities as your lashing wire supplier.